Gender inequality: Gender inequalities in relation to technology

 The lack of women and the existence of gender stereotypes within the technology industry often lead to discrimination and marginalization of women by colleagues and co-workers.
-Women often feel as though they aren't taken seriously or feel unheard.
+Women often feel as though they are not taken seriously or feel unheard.
 Discrimination and gendered expectations often prevent or create difficulties for women to obtain higher positions within technology companies.

 Energy poverty

 Property inheritance

-Many countries have laws that give less inheritance of the ancestral property for women compared to men.
+Many countries such as India, Indonesia, and Egypt have laws that give less inheritance of the ancestral property for women compared to men.
+According to Equality now, over 40% of countries currently have at least one constraint on women's property rights.
+Contrary to the belief that gender discrimination in property rights primarily happens in non-Western societies, a study by gender studies scholars Marco Casari and Maurizio Lisciandra explore the subject in Italy.
+They found that women in the Alps had more rights on collective properties in the medieval period than in the modern period, an indication that gender discrimination on the basis of property inheritance increased over time in some areas based on factors which include economics and other systems that were in place at the time.
+This discrimination especially affects widowed women and persons of other genders in countries that have harmful laws and cultural practices set in place.

+Advocating for women’s rights to property and property inheritance also helps climate justice.
+Psychologist Martha Merrow writes a study about women’s property rights and states "according to The Committee on the Elimination of Discrimination Against Women, ‘women’s rights to land and natural resources are a fundamental human right.’
+Emerging evidence from Landesa suggest that ‘when women have secure land rights, efforts to tackle climate change are more successful and responsibilities and benefits associated with climate change response programs are more equitably distributed."
+Women and people of other genders play an important role in environmental management and decisions but are often excluded from access to the things they need to be able to continue their work.
+Gender equality on the basis of property inheritance is essential to preventing more discrimination and advancing the application of universal climate goals throughout the world.

 Structural marginalization

 Gender inequalities often stem from social structures that have institutionalized conceptions of gender differences.

 Marginalization occurs on an individual level when someone feels as if they are on the fringes or margins of their respective society.
 This is a social process and displays how current policies in place can affect people.
 For example, media advertisements display young girls with easy bake ovens (promoting being a housewife) as well as with dolls that they can feed and change the diaper of (promoting being a mother).